segment-boneyard/khaos/Readme.md

     $ khaos install segmentio/khaos-node node

-That installs Segment.io's node.js Khaos template and aliases it as `node`, so then from now on you can easily...
+That installs Segment's node template and aliases it as `node`, so then from now on you can easily...

     $ khaos create node my-new-project

-...and fill out a few fields and your new project directory is created with all of the template files filled in for you!
+...and fill out a few fields and your new project directory is created!

 ## How does it work?